Skip to main content

 1. Myself.

-2. People who want to get into FreeBSD development but don’t know where to start.
+2. People who want to start with FreeBSD development but don’t know how.

 Do I need a beefy computer for this?